 Trust (fostering high standards in the news media)and Alfanar (developing venture

 philanthropy in the Arab world) and is now on the board of both.

 She is also on the International Advisory Council for Fundação Dom

-Cabral (a non-profit business institution in Brazil).
+Cabral (a non-profit business institution in Brasil).

 Julia was born in London and educated at French Lycées around